sssx-dev/sssx/ROADMAP.md

 - [ ] prepare basic documentation (internal + external)
 - [ ] generate basic documentation website

+# Future plugins

+- [ ] Markdown generation using MDX?

 ## Rest

+- [ ] Access all routes from the helper function
 - [ ] add `dry` mode that shows changes to be made
 - [ ] for build and update add `route` name filter
 - [ ] have a way to generate a single url update
 - [ ] update removal process to remove all files that are not part of the generated folders
 - [x] add CLI option to only update dynamic files (don't regenerate whole build, don't reupload it)
-- [ ] Access all routes from the helper function
 - [ ] Slug generation should include title, description, tags (what else?)
 - [ ] build function to generate json data file, and fetch it in the frontend easy (dynamic prop?)
 - [ ] cache `all()` requests